Unboxed-Software/solana-course/content/advance-solana-mobile.md

 We are going to use some boilerplate code from the [first Mobile lesson](./basic-solana-mobile.md).
 We will be copying over `components/AuthProvider.tsx` and `components/ConnectionProvider.tsx`.
 These files provide us with a `Connection` object as well as some helper functions that authorize our dapp.

-Create file `components/AuthProvider.tsx` and copy the raw contents [of our existing Auth Provider from Github](https://github.com/Unboxed-Software/solana-advance-mobile/blob/main/components/AuthProvider.tsx) into the new file.
+Create file `components/AuthProvider.tsx` and copy the contents [of our existing Auth Provider from Github](https://raw.githubusercontent.com/Unboxed-Software/solana-advance-mobile/main/components/AuthProvider.tsx) into the new file.

-Secondly, create file `components/ConnectionProvider.tsx` and copy the raw contents [of our existing Connection Provider from Github](https://github.com/Unboxed-Software/solana-advance-mobile/blob/main/components/ConnectionProvider.tsx) into the new file.
+Secondly, create file `components/ConnectionProvider.tsx` and copy the contents [of our existing Connection Provider from Github](https://raw.githubusercontent.com/Unboxed-Software/solana-advance-mobile/main/components/ConnectionProvider.tsx) into the new file.

 Now let's create a boilerplate for our main screen in `screens/MainScreen.tsx`:
 ```tsx